dannotes/bookofdaniel/content/posts/Integration-of-Zoho-Desk-and-Grafana.md

 Have you ever been a part of a hardworking team that, despite their efforts, ends up shouldering blame?
 If yes, our situation in operations might resonate with you.
 On any given day, our Zoho Desk is inundated with approximately 300 tickets, each falling under various classifications and priorities.
 Many of these tickets are complex and time-consuming to resolve, causing them to carry over to the next day and become overdue.

 The challenge we face is the lack of visibility into critical metrics.
-Questions like the total number of tickets created, the various classifications in use, who is closing the most tickets, and what remains pending are difficult to answer definitively.
-Convincing others about the workload overload has proven to be quite a task.
+Questions like the total number of tickets created, the various classifications in use, the resource who close the most tickets, and pending tickets are difficult to answer definitively.
+Convincing others about the work overload has proven to be quite a task.

 While Zoho Desk does offer predefined dashboards and customization options, our workflow relies heavily on custom fields.
-Additionally, the platform lacks real-time monitoring capabilities out of the box.
+Additionally, the platform lacks real-time monitoring capabilities.

 If you've followed along this far, you may find yourself in a similar scenario or be seeking solutions for building real-time monitoring functionality within Zoho Desk.
 Keep reading!